(Courtesy of Jack Tillmany) May, 1929 stage play in Oakland, California. (From Old Corral collection) (Courtesy of Dale Crawford & Jim Sorensen)

 How can he deliver so many lines of dialog without ever taking a breath!

 Occasionally, he had a support or character role in which his dialog was at normal speed.
 A good example is Hodgins as a government agent who persuades his relative Tim Holt to track down counterfeiters in DUDE COWBOY (RKO, 1941).
-In some casting confusion, Earle got to play a sidekick one time (in the Allan Lane SAN ANTONIO KID (Republic, 1944)).
+And Earle got to play a sidekick one time - in the Bill Elliott SAN ANTONIO KID (Republic, 1944), he was "Happy Jack", a character that he also portrayed on radio.

-He did voice work on several 1930s cartoons: he's the narrator of Tex Avery's THE VILLAGE SMITHY (Warners, 1936) and his fast talking self in GET RICH QUICK PORKY (Warners, 1937) and PORKY'S GARDEN (Warners, 1937).
+Hodgins did voice work on several 1930s cartoons: he's the narrator of Tex Avery's THE VILLAGE SMITHY (Warners, 1936) and was his fast talking self in GET RICH QUICK PORKY (Warners, 1937) and PORKY'S GARDEN (Warners, 1937).

 Earle successfully transitioned to television work in the 1950s and appeared in many TV programs including THE CISCO KID, LONE RANGER, THE RANGE RIDER, WILD BILL HICKOK, GUNSMOKE, RAWHIDE, lots more.

-Les Adams has Hodgins identified in about 270 sound films, and that includes 136 westerns and 6 serials.
-His film career spanned about thirty years, from approximately 1933 to 1963.
+Les Adams has him identified in about 270 sound films, and that includes 136 westerns and 6 serials.
+His film and television career spanned about thirty years, from approximately 1933 to 1963.

-The Family Search website has information on Earle Hodgins and family:
+The Family Search website (free), Ancestry.com (subscription), and California Death Index have information on Earle Hodgins and family:

 The Google Newspaper archive has a few tidbits on Earle Hodgins doing plays and working for NBC radio: